AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

-Alternatively, the user can also use the POMDP model as the world simulator.
-To achieve this, one needs to use the `POMDPWorld` class ([despot/core/pomdp_world.h](../../include/despot/core/pomdp_world.h)) which is a built-in implementation of `World`. `POMDPWorld` represents the world as a `DSPOMDP` model.
-The same `DSPOMDP` model is shared by the DESPOT solver.
+Alternatively, the user can also use the POMDP model as a simulated world.
+To achieve this, one needs to use the `POMDPWorld` class ([despot/core/pomdp_world.h](../../include/despot/core/pomdp_world.h)) which is a built-in implementation of `World`. `POMDPWorld` uses a `DSPOMDP` model as the simulated world.
+The same `DSPOMDP` model is shared by the DESPOT solver for POMDP planning.
 To use an existing `DSPOMDP` model as a POMDP-based world, the user needs to reload the `InitializeWorld` virtual function in `Planner` in the following way:
 ``` c++
 World* InitializeWorld(std::string& world_type, DSPOMDP* model, option::Option* options){
    return InitializePOMDPWorld(world_type, model, options);
 }
 ```
-We will see later in Section 4 a concrete example of the `Planner` class.
 Check the cpp model examples ([examples/cpp_models/](../../examples/cpp_models)) to see more usage examples.
+We will also see later in Section 4 a concrete example of the `Planner` class.

 ## 4. Running the Planning

 After defining the POMDP model and the world, the user can run the planning through the `Planner` class (Listing 25).
-The user first need to initialize the model and the world in the planner as already introduced in Sections 2 and 3 (Listing 25 Lines 4-11).
+The first step is to initialize the model and the world in the planner (Listing 25 Lines 4-11) as already introduced in Sections 2 and 3.
 The user then need to specify DESPOT as the solver by implementing the `ChooseSolver` function (Listing 25 Lines 12-14).
 The user can also define problem-specific parameters for the DESPOT solver by implementing `InitializeDefaultParameters()` (Listing 25 Line 15-18).

 ##### Listing 25.
 A custom planner for the RockSample problem